-Butt the outer rafter against the outer face of the post before securing in place with a 120mm coach screw driven down into the runner.
+Butt an outer (plain) rafter against the outer face of the post before securing in place with a 120mm coach screw driven down into the runner.

 Adjust the positioning of the "goal post" if necessary, so that the notch in the underside of the wall end of the outer rafter sits snugly on the top of the wall plate and also lines up with the markings indicating its correct position.
-Fix in place with a 120mm coach screw driven down into the wall plate.
+Fix in place with a 120mm coach screw driven down into the runner.

-Now fix the intermediate rafter (it has battens attached to either side) into place with a 120mm coach screw driven down into the centre of the wall plate...
+Now fix the intermediate rafter into place with a 120mm coach screw driven down into the wall plate...

-...and a 200mm coach screw down through the post into the runner.
+...and another down into the runner.

-Using your assistants again, manoeuvre the previously assembled "goal post" with 1 post into place.
+Using your assistants again, manoeuvre the previously assembled short runner "goal post" with 1 post and the runner housed in the slot, into place.
 Slide the free runner end into the slot in the centre post pushing it fully home until it butts against the other runner...

-... before securing it into place with 2 x 60mm screws through the post into the runner.
+...before securing it into place with 2 x 60mm screws through the post into the runner.

-Now fit the final brace into place, Aligning it the underside of the runner and centrally across the inside face of the post.
+Now fit another brace into place, Aligning it the underside of the runner and centrally across the inside face of the post.
 Fix it into place with a 70mm coach screw at each end.